 Shimokita Peninsula 下北半島

-The northernmost point of Aomori, where souls of the dead gather
+The northernmost point of Aomori, long known as a place of worship

-The rustic northernmost point of Japan's main island is a treasure-trove of sights and cultural landmarks.
+The northernmost point of Japan's main island is a treasure-trove of sights and cultural landmarks.

 - Osorezan, one of Japan's three most sacred places, along with Hieiszan and Koyasan

 - Hotokegaura Rock Formations, giant cliff formations at the entrance of Mutsu Bay

 - Meeting wild Japanese monkeys in Wakinosawa

 Mutsu Bus Terminal bus stop is the most central point in the Shimokita Peninsula area.

 Hachinohe Station is one of four Shinkansen stops in Aomori Prefecture (the others are Shichinohe-Towada, Shin-Aomori and Okutsugaru-Imabetsu).
 This is the nearest stop to Tokyo and serves as a transit hub for local trains along the eastern coastline of Tohoku and to the northern Shimokita Peninsula.